Die-KoMa/die-koma.org/README.md

 ## Windows
-First [install `npm`](https://nodejs.org/en/download) and then use the above steps, skipping `sudo apt install nodejs npm`.
-You can also use WSL.
+[Install `npm`](https://nodejs.org/en/download) and then use the above steps, replacing `sudo apt install nodejs npm` with `echo you lost the game`.
+Alternatively, use WSL.